aanastasiou/yapycon/doc/source/api.rst

     and other parameters that are passed to it when YASARA launches it.

-    For more details about how this works and why the docstring of ``yapycon`` looks the way it does here, please check the full YASARA module documentation at the appendix, sections:
+    For more details about how this works and why the docstring of ``yapycon`` looks the way it does here, please see the following sections:

     * :ref:`moddoc_header_info`; and
     * :ref:`moddoc_docstring_details`